Recent Examples of aquaculture from the Web

 The call is for two-page proposals that focus on four areas, including marine aquaculture and seafood marketing.

 SEATTLE–Cooke Aquaculture offered to pay a premium price for Atlantic salmon caught by the Lummi Nation after a major spill from the company's Cypress Island fish farm if the tribe would not advocate getting rid of net pen aquaculture.

 In Norway, there are hundreds of times more salmon in aquaculture than in the wild.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'aquaculture.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 For most of the modern history of aquaculture, only costly fish and shellfish like salmon and shrimp were harvested.
 But new technologies are allowing cheaper and more efficient cultivation of fish for food, and such common fish as cod are now being farmed.
 Seaweeds and other algae are also being grown--for food (mostly in Asia), cattle feed, fertilizer, and experimentally as a source of energy.
 Aquaculture is now the world's fastest-growing form of food production.

-Origin of AQUACULTURE
+Origin and Etymology of aquaculture

-Seen & Heard
+Seen and Heard